sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 So in other words, always use Dynamic SubDivs as long as possible and only switch to the destructive SubDiv when adding detail (this will also help with performance).
 <br>
-Exporting objects with ZBrush subdivisions to other software will mostly make it a normal subdivided object again, but there are methods, like the Blender addon [Sculpt Layers](https://blendermarket.com/products/sculpt-layers), that can potentially allow for transferring ZBrushes special subdivided objects between ZBrush and Blender.
+Exporting objects with ZBrush subdivisions to other software will mostly make it a normal subdivided object again, but there are methods, like the Blender add-on [Sculpt Layers](https://blendermarket.com/products/sculpt-layers), that can potentially allow for transferring ZBrushes special subdivided objects between ZBrush and Blender.

 Finally, ZBrush is quite good at handling millions of poligons, and mostly far more than the software the model will be exported to could handle.
 So one often has to bake down some of the higher subdivision's surface detail before leaving ZBrush.

-Another little trick with ZBrush's SubDiv vs Dynamic SubDiv, is that if you never add SubDiv levels just so the object is smoother but only when you want to sculpt in more detail, then you don't have to export all objects at insane SubDiv levels, but can disable Dyanmic SubDiv and add a SubDiv back onto the objects that need it.
+Another little trick with ZBrush's SubDiv vs. Dynamic SubDiv, is that if you never add SubDiv levels just so the object is smoother but only when you want to sculpt in more detail, then you don't have to export all objects at insane SubDiv levels, but can disable Dyanmic SubDiv and add a SubDiv back onto the objects that need it.
 Without accidentaly losing sculpted detail.

 More details on the ZBrush's subdivision system [here](https://docs.pixologic.com/user-guide/3d-modeling/modeling-basics/subdivision-levels/).